StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology_v2.md

 ## Splunk saved search

-StackState Agent V2 executes the Splunk saved searches configured in the [Splunk topology V2 Agent check](splunk_topology_v2.md#agent-check) and pushes retrieved data to StackState as components and relations.
+In the Splunk Topology V2 integration, StackState Agent V2 executes the Splunk saved searches configured in the [Splunk topology V2 Agent check](splunk_topology_v2.md#agent-check) and pushes retrieved data to StackState as components and relations.
 The fields from the results of a saved search that are sent to StackState are described below.

 ### Topology components